El Shaddai—The All Sufficient God

 Baby formula cannot duplicate these precious qualities.
-Just like there is no other substitute than to be satisfied by God himself.
+Just like there is no other substitute that can satisfy us entirely but God himself.

-Most references to El Shaddai in the Old Testament are a reference to God make a provision and blessing just as depicted by a baby's perfect food.
+Most references to El Shaddai in the Old Testament are a reference to God making provision and blessing just as depicted by a baby's perfect food.

-In viewing the all powerful all authoritative father like the sufficiency of God we can also see a maternal type of love, nurture, and provision.
+In viewing the all-powerful all-authoritative father depicting the sufficiency of God, we can also see a maternal type of love, nurture, and provision.